-In our opinion the accompanying financial statements give a true and fair view of the financial position of Unilever Finance Netherlands B.V. as at 31 December 2021 and of its result for the period then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Unilever Finance Netherlands B.V. as at 31 December 2022 and of its result for the year 2022 in accordance with Part 9 of Book 2 of the Dutch Civil Code.